 During the year, circumstances may arise when it becomes necessary to engage the independent registered public accounting firm for additional services not contemplated in the original pre-approval.
 In those instances, the audit committee requires specific pre-approval authority from the chairman of the audit committee, who must report on such approvals at the next scheduled audit committee meeting.
-All 2019 audit and non-audit services provided by the independent registered public accounting firm were pre-approved by the audit committee.
+All 2022 audit and non-audit services provided by the independent registered public accounting firm were pre-approved by the audit committee.

-PROPOSAL 3

-TO APPROVE THE ADVISORY RESOLUTION ON THE 2019 COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+PROPOSAL 3TO APPROVE THE ADVISORY

+RESOLUTION ON THE 2022

+COMPENSATION OF OUR NAMED

+EXECUTIVE OFFICERS

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") enables stockholders, on an advisory basis, to vote on whether they approve the compensation of our named executive officers ("NEOs") as described in this Proxy Statement.
 This vote is commonly referred to as a "Say on Pay" vote.
 The Dodd-Frank Act requires an advisory vote to be conducted at least every three years.
 Our stockholders expressed a preference for having an advisory vote every three years at our annual meeting in 2017.
-In accordance with this preference, we are providing our stockholders the opportunity to cast an advisory vote to approve the 2019 compensation of our NEOs as described in this Proxy Statement.
+In accordance with this preference, we are providing our stockholders the opportunity to cast an advisory vote to approve the 2022 compensation of our NEOs as described in this Proxy Statement.

 As described in detail under the heading "Executive Compensation-Compensation Discussion and Analysis" (the "CD&A") below, our executive compensation programs are designed to align the interests of our executive officers with the interests of our stockholders.
 Under these programs, our executive officers are rewarded for the achievement of specific annual, long-term corporate and strategic goals and the increase in stockholder value.

 Please read the CD&A beginning on page 21 for additional details about our executive compensation programs and the specific compensation of our NEOs.

 The compensation committee continually reviews the compensation programs for the executive officers to ensure they achieve the desired goals of aligning our executive compensation structure with stockholders' interests and current market practices.
 A significant part of our executive compensation is performance-based, linking pay to our operating results.
-Performance-based compensation made up a substantial portion of our CEO's 2019 total compensation.
+Performance-based compensation made up a substantial portion of our CEO's 2022 total compensation and the total compensation of our other NEOs.
 We provide a significant part of executive compensation in long-term incentives ("LTI") in the form of performance-based restricted stock units ("PSUs"), which are not earned unless performance targets are met or exceeded.
-We have used total shareholder return or "TSR" as the performance measure for PSUs awarded to date.
+We have used total shareholder return or "TSR" as the performance measure for PSUs awarded to the NEO (measured both against the TSRs of a peer group of companies and on an absolute basis).

-We are requesting your approval of the 2019 executive compensation for the NEOs as described in this Proxy Statement, including the CD&A and the compensation tables and the related disclosures.
+We are requesting your approval of the 2022 executive compensation for the NEOs as described in this Proxy Statement, including the CD&A and the compensation tables and the related disclosures.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of the NEOs.

 This Say on Pay vote is advisory, and therefore is not binding on the Company, the Board or the compensation committee.
 The final decision on the compensation and benefits of our executive officers remains with the Board and the compensation committee.
-However, the Board and the compensation committee value your opinion as a stockholder, and, to the extent there is any significant vote against the 2019 compensation of our NEOs, the Board and the committee will consider the stockholders' concerns, and the committee will evaluate whether any actions are necessary to address those concerns.
+However, the Board and the compensation committee value your opinion as a stockholder, and, to the extent there is any significant vote against the 2022 compensation of our NEOs, the Board and the committee will consider the stockholders' concerns, and the committee will evaluate whether any actions are necessary to address those concerns.